sarahcarterch/dataspot/README_FOR_DEVS.md

    - Organization data is retrieved from OpenDataSoft via ODSClient.
    - DNKClient delegates operations to OrgStructureHandler, which transforms the flat organization data into a hierarchical structure.
    - The hierarchical data is uploaded to Dataspot level by level to preserve parent-child relationships.
-   - OrgStructureMapping is used to track the mapping between Staatskalender IDs and Dataspot UUIDs.
+   - OrgStructureHandler uses its internal OrgStructureMapping to track the mapping between Staatskalender IDs and Dataspot UUIDs.
    - OrgUnitChange instances track creations, updates, and deletions of organizational units during synchronization.

 This architecture enables synchronization of both datasets and organizational units between OpenDataSoft and Dataspot while maintaining mappings between the systems.